9 Landscaping Ideas for a Small Front Yard

 Using a mix of deciduous, coniferous, and evergreen shrubs — think azaleas, dwarf pines, and boxwoods — line your driveway or front walk.
 Experts suggest grouping shrubs in odd numbers for balance and curb appeal.
 Bordering with pavers of different textures can also increase the element of elegance.

-If you want to increase the color factor to make your entryway pop, consider a perennial border with flowering shrubs:
+If you want to increase the color factor when landscaping for a small front yard, consider a perennial border with flowering shrubs:

 6. Promote Individuality